-- 1. IANA checks the submission for completeness; if sections of the template are missing or citations are not correct, IANA will reject the registration request. - 2.
-IANA checks the current registry for a entry with the same name; if such an entry exists, IANA will reject the registration request. [[CREF7: Ticket #25: This contradicts section 4 which states, "In the unfortunate case that there are multiple, different uses of the same scheme name, the IESG can approve a request to modify an existing entry to note the separate use."
-Should IANA refer the request to the IESG rather than rejecting?
-Or should the applicant submit the template to the IESG rather than IANA? --DT]] - 3.
-If the request is for Provisional registration, IANA adds the registration to the registry, under the First Come First Served policy. - 4.
-For requests for Permanent or Historic status, the remainder of this section applies. - 5.
-IANA enters the registration request in the IANA registry, with status marked as "Pending Review".
+- IANA checks the submission for completeness; if sections of the template are missing or any citations are not correct, IANA will reject the registration request. - If the request is for Provisional registration and no entry already exists in the current registry for the same name, IANA adds the registration to the registry, under the First Come First Served policy. - 3.
+Otherwise, IANA enters the registration request in the IANA registry, with status marked as "Pending Review" and the remainder of this section applies. - 4.
+IANA requests Expert Review of the registration request against the corresponding guidelines from this document. - 5.
+The Designated Expert will evaluate the request against the criteria of the requested status. - 6.
+In the case of a Permanent registration request, the Designated Expert may: - \ Accept the specification of the scheme for permanent registration. - \ Suggest provisional registration instead. - \ Request IETF review and IESG approval; in the meanwhile, suggest provisional registration. - \ Request additional review or discussion, as necessary. - If an entry already exists for the same name, the Designated Expert will determine whether the request should be rejected, or whether the existing entry should be modified to note the separate use.
+This conflict process applies regardless of the requested status or the status of the existing entry.

-- 6. IANA requests Expert Review of the registration request against the corresponding guidelines from this document. - 7.
-The Designated Expert will evaluate the request against the criteria of the requested status.
-In the case of a permanent registration request, the Designated Expert may: - \ Accept the specification of the scheme for permanent registration. - \ Suggest provisional registration instead. - \ Request IETF review and IESG approval; in the meanwhile, suggest provisional registration. - \ Request additional review or discussion, as necessary. - 8.
-Once Expert Review approves registration for a given status, IANA adds the registration to the registry.
+8. Once Expert Review approves registration for a given status, IANA adds the registration to the registry.

 Either based on an explicit request or independently initiated, the Designated Expert or IESG can request the upgrade of a 'provisional' registration to a 'permanent' one.
-In such cases, IANA will update the status of the corresponding entry. [[CREF8: Ticket #22: Say more about guidance to the Designated Expert.
-Under what circumstance would the expert request this?
-Why would the expert be able to request this differently than anyone else (following the normal process for a permanent registration, per the next section below)? --DT]]
+In such cases, IANA will update the status of the corresponding entry.
+Typically this would only occur if the use is considered a standard (not necessarily an IETF standard).